recursiveAdaption/recursiveAdaption/README.md

 Hello~
 I’m @recursiveAdaption:
   - a recent Software Developer Grad of 2024
-  - Volunteer Community Team Lead, Admin & Moderator for Programming.dev
+  - Volunteer Admin & Moderator for PieFed.ca and Lemmy.ca.
+  - Member of Fedecan a Canadian Nonprofit🤗🍁
 ---
-- ♻️ I’m interested in creating an AGPL-3.0 program to share the skills that I've gained
+- ♻️ If I create and share digital things, it'll likely be licensed under AGPL-3.0
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on FOSS projects
-- 📫 How to reach me [p.d/u/recursive_recursion](https://programming.dev/u/recursive_recursion)
+- 📫 How to reach me [p.d/u/recursive_recursion](https://piefed.ca/u/recursive_recursion)
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: It's difficult to stay ignorant once you start unravelling systems to see how they work
 ---